 - trade marijuana for something else of value, such as a guitar or Pokemon cards.

-A “usable amount” of marijuana means enough for someone to use as a controlled substance — even if it isn’t enough for that person to get high.
+A “usable amount” of marijuana means enough for you to use as a controlled substance — even if it is not enough for you to get high.
 Trace amounts of marijuana, or debris, is generally not considered a usable amount.8

 You “administer” marijuana when you cause another person to inhale, ingest, or otherwise consume it.9

-Legally, a person “transports” something if he or she carries or moves it even a short distance, in order for it to be sold.10
+Legally, you “transport” something if you carry or move it even a short distance, in order for it to be sold.10

 Transportation of marijuana may be made by any means, including: